Zainab88804/Zainab88804-10Pearls-Internship-Assignment-No-4-/README.md

 All major requests passed successfully

 One failing test case (book type = science) is intentional, as required in assignment instructions

+THIS README includes
+Postan json file
+A detailed step-by-step guide (with all requests, variables, scripts, and verification steps) is provided in the attached PDF file